-Health Care Premiums person and family coverages.
+Health Care Premiums person and two person coverages.

-100% of active and preserved members will begin using

-sick leave credits immediately upon reaching eligibility
+Participation 100% of active and preserved members will begin using sick leave credits immediately upon reaching eligibility point begin using their sick leave balances to pay for health care costs.

 50% of members currently in escrow status will at some